Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/inscene_parenting_player.md

 ## Solution:

-If you want to do this when a player has first connected and all `NetworkObjects` (in-scene placed and already dynamically spawned by the server-host) have been fully synchronized with the client then we would recommend using the `NetworkManager.SceneManager.OnSceneEvent` to trap for the `C2S_SyncComplete` event.
+If you want to do this when a player has first connected and all `NetworkObjects` (in-scene placed and already dynamically spawned by the server-host) have been fully synchronized with the client then we would recommend using the `NetworkManager.SceneManager.OnSceneEvent` to trap for the `SynchronizeComplete` event.

 Here is an example script that we recommend using to achieve this: